 For bigger branches, you have to use a little more precaution so that you don’t damage the main part of the tree.
 Using proper cutting techniques is crucial for your safety and the health of the plan.

-1. At 6-12 inches from the branch collar (the bulge where the branch meets the main part of tree), make a cut 1/3 of the way through the bottom of the branch parallel to the collar.
+- At 6-12 inches from the branch collar (the bulge where the branch meets the main part of the tree), make a cut 1/3 of the way through the bottom of the branch parallel to the collar.
 This cut is very important.
 This initial cut is made so that when the next cut happens, the weight of the branch falling does not tear away soft tissue from the main part of the tree.
-It’s made on the underneath of the branch in order to not encourage premature splitting.
+It’s made on the underside of the branch in order not to encourage premature splitting.
 Further, leaving 2/3 of the branch intact is just enough for the branch to maintain its integrity long enough for the second cut to happen.

-2. Move 3 inches out from the initial cut.
+- Move 3 inches out from the initial cut.
 From the top of the branch, cut all the way through parallel to the collar.
-Be cautious if you are on a ladder as the branch may swing back toward the tree, taking out most of what’s in its way (including you).
+Be cautious if you are on a ladder, as the branch may swing back toward the tree, taking out most of what’s in its way (including you).

 Nelson Tree Specialist Can Prune Your Trees